 The public can view and request marriage and divorce records from public agencies without any restrictions or need to provide a reason for the request.

-Obtain Leon County Divorce & Marriage Records Through the Circuit Court Clerk & Comptroller
+Retrieve Divorce & Marriage Records via the Leon County Circuit Court Clerk & Comptroller

 Citizens who are looking to find out if someone is married or verify if someone is divorced can first turn to county resources, which are the Clerk of the Circuit Court & Comptroller and subsequently to state agencies, in this case, the Florida Department of Health (FDH).